ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * *#*: is the serial number for a group

    * *ID*: Group ID is assigned according to the search mode used during peak detection.
-In case of Automated search, groups are named by their m/z and RT values separated by '@' sign.
+In case of Automated search, groups are named by their m/z and retention time values separated by '@' sign.
 For example, ID for a group with 230.2 m/z and 1.89 RT will be given as '230.2@1.89'.
 In case of Database search, groups are annotated as a compound from the reference file.
 For example, 'malate'.

    * *Observed m/z*: is the median m/z of the group.

    * *Expected m/z*: is the m/z value provided in the reference file for the compound represented by the group.
 This field is populated only in case of Database search.

-   * *rt*: is the median RT of the group.
+   * *rt*: is the median retention time of the group.

-   * *rt delta*: is the difference between expected RT from the reference file and the observed RT.
+   * *rt delta*: is the difference between expected retention time from the reference file and the observed RT.
 This field is set to -1 in case of Automated Search.

    * *#peaks*: is the number of peaks in the group.